 5. Share staff stories

-You can also recognize the new federal holiday by highlighting the stories of your own employees and what Juneteenth means to them.
+You can also recognize the federal holiday by highlighting the stories of your own employees and what Juneteenth means to them.
 Sharing these stories (with permission) across both internal networks and external social media accounts can serve to showcase your support — but must be done with caution.
 While posting on social media is quick, easy and offers substantive reach, this approach will appear self-serving unless it’s paired with more substantive support efforts.

 Ready to show your support for Juneteenth?
-Just remember the three Rs — relevant, responsible and respectful — and you’re on the right track to highlight this new federal holiday.
+Just remember the three Rs — relevant, responsible and respectful — and you’re on the right track to highlight this federal holiday.